jacobkap/crimebythenumbers/docs/intro-to-r.md

 ## Finding help about functions

-If you are having trouble understanding what a function does, you can ask R for help and it will open up a page explaining what the function does, what options it has, and examples of how to use it.
+If you are having trouble understanding what a function does or how to use it, you can ask R for help and it will open up a page explaining what the function does, what options it has, and examples of how to use it.
 To do so we write `help(function)` or `?function` in the console and it will open up that function's help page.

-If we wrote `help(c)` to figure out what the `c()` function does, it will open up this page.
-For finding the help page of a function the parentheses (e.g. `c()`) are optional.
+If we wrote `help(plot)` to figure out what the `plot()` function does, it will open up this page.
+For finding the help page of a function the parentheses (e.g. `plot()`) are optional.

 ![](images/help_page.PNG)